-The most usual way to test NexoPOS, is to install it locally and test all features.
-It’s also the fastest way to do it, since you won’t have to care about FTP stuffs.
+The most usual way to test NexoPOS is to install it locally and test all features.
+It’s also the fastest way to do it since you won’t have to care about FTP stuff.
 Normally when you’re done with your tests, you might want now to transfer NexoPOS from one domain (or from local development server) to a remote server.
-This guide will let you know all what you need, in order to achieve that.
+This guide will let you know all that you need, to achieve that.

 Requirements before moving NexoPOS

 This tutorial works for anyone who has registered to Nexo Platform.
-If you don’t know yet, Nexo Platform helps you to register your licences and your installations.
+If you don’t know yet, Nexo Platform helps you to register your licenses and your installations.
 And thanks to that, you can have in time the support you deserve.
-So, the first requirement, is obviouly to have an account and to have yet registered on your licences.
-Note that, if you haven’t activated your licences, but have used NexoPOS with the annoying notice, then you can jump directly to the Uploading Files section.
+So, the first requirement is obviously to have an account and to have yet registered on your licenses.
+Note that, if you haven’t activated your licenses, but have used NexoPOS with the annoying notice, then you can jump directly to the Uploading Files section.

-Alright, we assume you have activated the licence on your testing environment.
-So, we’ll first deactivate your licence before transfering the files.
-In order to deactivate your licence, go to NexoPOS Settings on your dashboard then Licence Management.
+Alright, we assume you have activated the license on your testing environment.
+So, we’ll first deactivate your license before transferring the files.
+To deactivate your license, go to NexoPOS Settings on your dashboard then Licence Management.

 Your only action here is to click on the button Deactivate Licence.
-You should make sure that you have your internet connection active (specially if you perform this action on your local server).
-For the meantime, if you try to deactivate the licence with no internet connexion active, the system will proceed and lock the system.
-If you fail deactivating the licence, you can get in touch with us at [email protected]
+You should make sure that you have your internet connection active (especially if you perform this action on your local server).
+For the meantime, if you try to deactivate the license with no internet connexion active, the system will proceed and lock the system.
+If you fail to deactivate the license, you can get in touch with us at [email protected]

-Normally after the operation, you won’t be able to use the system, unless you activate back your licence on it.
-Now log to Nexo Platform and check if your licence has the status “Deactivated“.
+Normally after the operation, you won’t be able to use the system, unless you activate back your license on it.
+Now log to Nexo Platform and check if your license has the status “Deactivated“.

 If it’s not the case, please contact us as soon as possible for that at [email protected]

 How to Upload Files on the new server